 4. Order Bump

-An order bump is an offer made on the checkout page that allows you to offer an additional product at checkout.
+An order bump is an offer made on the checkout page that allows you to add an additional product.

-The order bump offer is presented directly on the checkout page, and with a single click, the customer can add the additional product onto their purchase.
+The order bump offer is presented directly on the checkout page, and with a single click, the customer can add the additional product to their purchase.

-It adds value to your existing product and increases the checkout total as well.
+It adds value to your existing product and increases the checkout total.

 5. One-Click Upsell

-Upsells are back-end offers that encourage the customer to buy more expensive items, upgrades, or other add-ons.
+Upsells are back-end offers encouraging customers to buy more expensive items, upgrades, or other add-ons.

-You show them right after your customers have submitted their credit card details for the main offer, but before they’re directed to the thank you page.
+You show them right after your customers submit their credit card details for the main offer but before they’re directed to the thank you page.

 The technique involves marketing more profitable services or products that were perhaps not considered.

-And it might help you raise the total order value with your WordPress sales funnel.
+It might also help you raise the total order value with your WordPress sales funnel.

 6. Thank You Page

-A thank you page is a page that users are directed to after they have either made a purchase or when they fill out a certain opt-in form on the website.
+A thank you page is a page that users are directed to after they have made a purchase or filled out an opt-in form on the website.

 On this page, you confirm their purchase and thank them for shopping with you.

-If it was a digital product, then the thank you page provides instructions on how to access your product, and if it is a physical product, then you should indicate the approximate delivery dates.
+If it is a digital product, the thank you page provides instructions on how to access your product, and if it is a physical product, you should indicate the approximate delivery dates.

 What Will You Need to Setup a Sales Funnel in WordPress?